deinig/teams-mutewatcher/README.md

 TeamsMuteWatcher is a PowerShell script that monitors the mute state of Microsoft Teams and triggers webhooks based on the mute status or the presence of a Teams window.
 It is designed to integrate with external systems, such as IoT devices, to provide visual or auditory feedback on the mute state.

+The script and this readme is completeley created by AI (github Copilot).

 ## Features
 - Detects the mute state of Microsoft Teams.
 - Sends webhooks when the mute state changes: